TalhaSaeed07/Line-Follower-Robot/README.md

 PID Line Follower Robot

-This is a simple yet efficient line-following robot built using embedded C on Arduino (or any other microcontroller used).
+This is a simple yet efficient line-following robot built using embedded C on Arduino.
 It uses a PID (Proportional–Integral–Derivative) control algorithm to follow a black line on a white surface with smooth and stable motion.

 Project Features